helalsalloums/last-judge-backend/README.md

-# Turbo Judge
+# Last Judge

 A competitive programming judge system built from scratch — like Codeforces, but engineered end-to-end by one developer.

 ## Overview

-Turbo Judge is a full-featured backend for a competitive programming platform.
+Last Judge is a full-featured backend for a competitive programming platform.
 It handles user authentication, problem management, code submission, real-time judging, and contest management.

 The judge pipeline compiles and executes submitted C/C++ code in isolated child processes, enforces time and memory limits, and streams per-test-case verdicts to clients in real time via WebSockets.